 If you allow your gingivitis to go untreated, it will advance to early periodontitis.
 In this stage of the disease, plaque grows below your gumline.
 Your body senses the infection and the immune system responds.
-However, this can often result in chronic inflammation, which in turn can trigger an autoimmune reaction.
-Your body will turn on its own tissue and bone, and begin to destroy your gums and jaws.
+However, this can often result in chronic inflammation, which, in turn, can trigger an autoimmune reaction.
+Your body will turn on its own tissue and bone and begin to destroy your gums and jaws.
 Eventually, the gums detach from the teeth and the jaw bones degrade.
 Your teeth are no longer held securely.
 They become loose, and then you lose them.

 Lifestyle, genetic, and whole-body health factors can affect the chances that your gingivitis will become full-blown periodontitis.
 The elderly, pregnant women, and people with underlying diseases like diabetes, heart disease, or lung disease are more likely to see their gum disease progress.
-People suffering from malnutrition, who don’t eat a balanced diet, or who lack access to good dental care are also more likely to see the disease progress and lose teeth.
-Stress can make autoimmune issues work, so people in high-stress environments need to pay extra attention to their tooth and gum health.
+People suffering from malnutrition, people who don’t eat a balanced diet, or people who lack access to good dental care are also more likely to see the disease progress and lose teeth.
+Stress can make autoimmune issues worse, so people in high-stress environments need to pay extra attention to their tooth and gum health.

 Necrotizing periodontal disease is the most severe form of the disease and results in tissue death.
-It’s most common in people whose bodies don’t have a healthy immune system, for instance, people with HIV, people taking immunosuppressant drugs, and people suffering from malnutrition.
+It’s most common in people whose bodies don’t have a healthy immune system—for instance, people with HIV, people taking immunosuppressant drugs, and people suffering from malnutrition.

 Gum disease is frightening, but you have the power to catch it in its early stages, reverse the disease process, and keep your teeth.
 Visit your dentist twice a year.
 If you notice that your gums are getting red and swollen or that they bleed when you brush or floss, take steps to fight the infection.
 Get plenty of sleep, drink water, and add an antibacterial rinse like CariFree’s CTx4 Treatment Rinse to your daily care routine.